 One time the changes may not be effective, but it doesn’t mean you’ve mastered photography.
 Next time there may be more pertinent feedback.
 If you agree with the changes, save a new version and get it uploaded.

-Remembering that we all started off as a beginner.
-Knowing no-one is a master of photography will help you stay grounded and appreciate others who are willing to improve you through their thoughts.
+Remembering that we all started off as a beginner and that no one is a master of photography will help you stay grounded and appreciate others are willing to improve through their thoughts.

 A simple ‘thanks’ or ‘i’ll take another look’ is all you need to say.
-Don’t tell them ‘you’re wrong’, but certainly justify why you’ve taken the shot the way you have if it has an unusual style – they may just not understand it.
+Don’t tell them your wrong, but certainly justify why you’ve taken the shot the way you have if it has an unusual style – they may just not understand it.